BrianAmadori/simple-gpu-skinning/README.md

 # Simple GPU Skinning

 This is the simplest GPU skinning implementation possible on Unity.
-No texture enconding, no compute, no streamout.
+No texture encoding, no compute, no streamout.

 It works by:
 - Encoding the bone weight data in tangents and uv.
 This is a necessary step for the GPU skinning shader to work, and can introduce hiccups on the start if not handled carefully.
 Obviously, it needs to be processed once per mesh.